• Skip to primary navigation

 Ingredient Notes and Substitutions

-Pancetta: Cooking Italian food always comes down to using simple, but fresh, ingredients.
+• Pancetta: Cooking Italian food always comes down to using simple, but fresh, ingredients.
 The key to any vodka sauce is the pancetta.
 Some recipes will say you can substitute bacon or prosciutto, but it's not the same.
 It's a completely different flavor and texture.
-When cooked in the sauce it doesn't become spongey or soggy the way bacon does.
+Pancetta doesn't get soggy like bacon does.
+Make sure to order thick-cut slices so it's easier to cut.

-Vodka.
+• Vodka.
 If you can't use vodka, substitute chicken broth.
-I highly recommend using vodka.
+I highly recommend using vodka or a clear alcohol.
+I think chicken broth flavors the sauce too much.

 How to Make Spicy Vodka Sauce

-Step 3: Leave all of the oil in the pan from the pancetta.
-Lower the heat to medium.
-Stir in chopped shallots and saute for about 5 minutes.
-You don't want the shallots to burn, so if they start to get brown around the edges pull the pan off the heat for a minute and keep stirring.
-This will prevent them from burning.
+Step 2: Remove the oil from the pan, leaving a tablespoon behind.
+Add a tablespoon of olive oil and lower the heat to medium-low.
+Stir in chopped shallots and saute for about 3-5 minutes.
+You don't want the shallots to burn, so if they start to get brown around the edges, pull the pan off the heat for a minute and keep stirring.

 Step 5: Pour in ½ cup of vodka and bring to a simmer.
 Allow the vodka to simmer until it reduces by about half.
 When you drag your wooden spoon across the bottom of the pan you should see it part and then slowly come back together.